External Communications Policy

 - Active checks

-1.2 The GLA’s approach to the release of information has regard to:
+1.2 The GLAA’s approach to the release of information has regard to:

 - Better regulation principles of being accountable, and

 - Relevant statutory obligations

 2.1 The GLAA receives information from a range of sources, including workers, labour users, other labour providers, etc. The information provided will inform a risk assessment which may or may not justify an investigation/inspection.Where possible the GLAA will acknowledge receipt of that information, in the form received (e.g. email response to an email), and where the information is not from an anonymous source.

 2.2 The GLAA cannot provide information on how it is using that information, whilst it may form the basis for an inspection or investigation as such disclosure may “tip off” those who are being investigated and be counter-productive to identify criminality and non-compliance.